awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-delete.md

 **To delete a load balancer using the console**

-1. If you have a CNAME record for your domain that points to your load balancer, point it to a new location and wait for the DNS change to take effect before deleting your load balancer\.
+1. If you have a DNS record for your domain that points to your load balancer, point it to a new location and wait for the DNS change to take effect before deleting your load balancer\.

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.